Early Withdrawal Penalties for Traditional and Roth IRAs

 • Some early withdrawals are tax-free and penalty-free.

 As noted above, it's never really a good idea to make early withdrawals from your IRAs.
-But if you have no choice, it's important to know what the implications are and how they can affect you.
+But you may have no choice.
+For instance, you may have a medical emergency, need to pay educational bills, want to buy a new home, or are struggling financially.
+Whatever the reason, it's important to know what the implications are and how they can affect you.

 Roth IRAs